iygfa/PCT-Image-Converter/README.md

 Easily modify image size/orientation
 - Preserve image aspect ratio
 - Automatically shrink images that exceed the size limit (170mm x 255mm)
-- Enlarge small images if needed
+- Enlarge small images if you want
 - Can use LANCZOS algorithm when resizing

 And more
-- Preview in real time
+- Preview in real-time
-- Creates an output folder if one does not exist
+- Creates an output folder if it does not exist